bkw777/fan_adapter_generator/README.md

 Table of all recognized fan sizes and their assosciated bolt patterns.

 ## Printing notes
-Both the internal cone/funnel shape and the external pyramid shape are 45 degrees, and so generally do not require any supports.
+Both the internal cone/funnel shape and the external pyramid shape are 45 degrees, and so generally do not require any supports for straight adapters.

-Printing with the large side down works slightly better.
+Angled adapter with angle>45 will need supports.

+Printing with the large side down works better, both because of the increased bed adhesion area, and because of how the interior circular leaning-in overhang supports itself better similar to how an arch supports itself by resisting compression around the circle, vs an exterior unsupported overhang.

-If screw head pockets are enabled, the upside down pockets come out slightly messy but not enough to matter functionally, and not enough to be worth adding supports.
+If screw head pockets are enabled, the upside down pockets come out slightly messy but not enough to matter functionally, and not enough to be worth adding supports and messing up the smoothness of the inside funnel.